offternet/powerball-generator/README.md

         /opt/yadbash/powerball/sparkypowerball.sh

-Must be using Linux GNU with Yad Gui 0.40+ with Gtk-2.0+ desktop environment nvironment.
+Must be using Linux GNU with Yad Gui 0.40+ with Gtk-2.0+ desktop environment.

 A 2nd copy of yad name yad2 must be duplicated in /usr/bin